This feature is available in SDK version 4.12.0 and later. See restrictions for current limitations.

 DQL

-DQL provides several ways to control index selection in your queries.Using index directives on a sync subscription will result in an invalid query error.
+DQL provides several ways to control index selection in your queries.USE INDEX Syntax

 DQL